maximiliysiss/nft.decrypt/README.md

 ## Important information

-Use to get information from NFT downloaded from [Collection](https://opensea.io/collection/remember-days)
+Use to get information from NFT

 ## Releases